Pendleton Woolen Mills: Company origins

 The mill owned by the Bishops had been built in 1893 and had been a wool scouring plant, where raw wool was scrubbed and packed before shipping out to the textile mills.
 In 1895 it was enlarged and converted into a textile mill that, by the following year, had begun making Native American trade blankets—geometric patterned robes (unfringed blankets) for Native American men and shawls (fringed blankets) for Native American women in the area—the Umatilla, Cayuse, Nez Perce and Walla Walla tribes.
 That business eventually failed and the plant stood idle until the Bishop family, spurred by Fannie Kay Bishop, purchased it.
-When the Bishop assumed ownership, they built a new mill with the help of the town of Pendleton, which issued bonds for the mill's construction.
+When the Bishops assumed ownership, they built a new mill with the help of the town of Pendleton, which issued bonds for the mill's construction.

+Pendleton labels have evolved over time, with blue labels signifying men’s garments and white labels indicating women’s apparel.
+A label displaying the Woolmark symbol dates from 1964 or later.

 Blankets

 The family resumed the production of Jacquard blankets and introduced new designs, colors, and patterns to their product line.
 They also changed the construction of the mill's blankets.
 Prior to 1909 the blankets had round corners.
 The Bishop blankets featured square corners.
 Pendleton round corner blankets are highly coveted by vintage Pendleton blanket collectors.